tandpfun/color/README.md

 3. Run this code: cd Desktop/color-master
 4. Run this code: python
 5. Run this code: import color

 Done!

-To find out some commands, run: help(color) and use them to edit your color!
+To find out some commands, run: help(color) and use them to edit your teminal color!